yeasy/learning_pickleball/en/12_footwork.md

 # Chapter 12 Master Footwork

+> **Recommended Level**: 2.0+ · Foundational movement skill — the earlier you invest, the faster you improve

 Footwork is the soul of all ball sports.

 Excellent footwork allows players to always hit the ball in a comfortable position.
 Conversely, without good footwork, players have to hit the ball during moving, which causes more mistakes.